ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: record_coercions

-    Specifies whether the IVI engine keeps a list of  the value coercions it makes for ViInt32 and ViReal64 attributes.
-You call niSwitch_GetNextCoercionRecord to extract and delete the oldest  coercion record from the list.
+    Specifies whether the IVI engine keeps a list of  the value coercions it makes for ViInt32 and ViReal64 properties.
+You call :py:meth:`niswitch.Session.GetNextCoercionRecord` to extract and delete the oldest  coercion record from the list.
-    The default value is VI_FALSE.
-Use the  niSwitch_InitWithOptions function to override this value.
+    The default value is False.
+Use the  :py:meth:`niswitch.Session.InitWithOptions` method to override this value.

+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

     The following table lists the characteristics of this property.